Apple Crisp with Cranberries is a warm, comfort-food dessert perfect for fall or winter, but delicious any time of year.

 - In a medium bowl, stir together ½ cup flour, oats, cinnamon, brown sugar and salt.

-- Add butter and cut in with pastry blender.
+- Add butter by grating or in small pieces and then cut in with pastry blender.
 Set aside.

-- Combine apples, cranberries, sugar, remaining cinnamon and flour and pour into skillet.
+- Combine apples, sugar, remaining cinnamon and flour and mix well.
+Add berries last tossing gently.
+Pour into baking pan.

 - Sprinkle with topping and bake at 350 degrees for 35 to 45 minutes or until topping is browned.